jlewicki/tree_state_router/README.md

   return b;
 }

-// Define a router with routes for states in the state tree final router = TreeStateRouter(
+// Define a router with routes for each state in the state tree final router = TreeStateRouter(
   stateMachine: TreeStateMachine(simpleStateTree()),
   defaultScaffolding: (_, pageContent) => Scaffold(body: pageContent),